umr4nlp/umr-guidelines/guidelines.md

 [Back to Table of Contents](#toc)

 #### Part 3-3-3.
 Polarity
 UMR mainly treats propositional negation at the document-level in the modal dependency annotation.
 However, the AMR attribute `:polarity` is also maintained in the UMR sentence-level annotation.
-It is used to flag any morphosyntactic indicators of negation that are present in the clause, as in [\[3-3-3 (1)\]](#3-3-3 (1)).
+It is used to flag any morphosyntactic indicators of negation that are present in the clause, as in <a href="#3-3-3 (1)">(1)</a>.
 These do not necessarily signal semantic negation.
 This is the case, for example, for some instances of derivational negation of adjectives in English.

 <span id="3-3-3 (1)" label="3-3-3 (1)">3-3-3 (1)</span>